PmasonFF/Zooniverse-data-digging/Working with B. Simmons’s aggregate-survey.py.md

 The “_aggregated.csv” file is simply only those columns, which for at least one subject, have a non-zero value.

 From this file it is relatively easy to calculate vote fractions for any choice and answer option.
 It would be up to a project team to pick out those that have significance for their project.

+## Demo Files

+The file   survey-classifications.csv   is a sample zooniverse classification file for a survey task built using the project builder and the template csv files provided there.

+The file   survey-classifications_annotations_1lineeach.csv  is the flattened file output by aggregate-aurvey.py for the input file as noted above.

+The file   survey-classifications_aggregated.csv is the “short” version of the aggregated file.
+For the above input.